 - Coordination problems

 There isn’t a cure, but steroids can help ease your symptoms.

 Neuromyelitis Optica (Devic’s Disease)

-Most people who have one attack of neuromyelitis optica are likely to have another.
-But if you catch the disease early, your doctor will have a better chance to treat your symptoms.
-He may try using drugs that turn down your immune system to help keep you from having other relapses.
+If you have one attack of neuromyelitis optica, you’ll probably get another.
+But if your doctor catches the disease early, he’ll have a better chance of treating your symptoms.
+He may try drugs that turn down your immune system so you don’t have relapses.

 - Blurred vision

 - Eye pain

 - Weak or numb arms and legs

 Neuromyelitis optica doesn’t have a cure or FDA-approved medications to treat it.
 Your doctor may give you a steroid shot to help with swelling.
 He may also try a treatment called plasma exchange.